-Blueprint in summer 2020 and prior to the adoption of the Final Blueprint in January 2021, with office hours available to local jurisdictions to discuss model inputs and forecasted growth from the Bay Area UrbanSim 2.0 model.
+office hours available to local jurisdictions to discuss model inputs and forecasted growth from the Bay Area UrbanSim 2.0 model.
+Additionally, the modeling assumptions for Plan Bay Area 2050 are documented in the Draft Forecasting and Modeling Report published in May 2021 and the Final Forecasting and Modeling Report published in October 2021.
 While only county and sub-county projections are used for the purposes of Plan Bay Area 2050, the jurisdiction-level totals of households in 2050 produced by the Final Blueprint forecast were then provided for use as the baseline allocation for the RHNA Methodology.